Syncope in Children

 There may be enough warning signs that your child will have time to sit or lie down before fainting occurs.
-This can prevent injuries that may happen because of falling during syncope, such as head injury.
+This can prevent injuries that may happen from falling during syncope, such as head injury.

 How is syncope diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 Helpful details you can provide include answers to these questions: